IntuitDeveloper/intuit-api-docs/docs/use-cases/creditMemo.md

 ---
 layout: default
-title: creditMemo
+title: CreditMemo
 nav_order: 2
 parent: Use Cases
 ---

-## Invoice
+## credit memo

-The APIs related to the creditMemo entity allow you to manage creditMemos for your customer to track accomplished payments.
+The APIs related to the credit memo entity allow you to manage credit memos for your customers.
-The creditMemo API provides support for create, read, update and delete operations.
+The credit memo API provides support for create, read, update and delete operations.

-### Operations for Invoice entity
+### Operations for credit memo entity

 - Read - Query (POST)
 - Create - Mutation (POST)